claude

 3. Context Summarization

-"After creating the API routes, provide a summary:
+"After creating API routes, provide a summary:

-• Endpoints created: /api/users/* (5 routes)
+• Endpoints: /api/users/* (5 routes)

 • Authentication: JWT middleware applied

-• Validation: Zod schemas for all inputs
+• Validation: Zod schemas for inputs

-• Next task should: Create React components for these endpoints"
+• Next task: Create React components"

 1. Graceful Degradation